-4. In circumstances of failure by a political group to declare nominations to a committee of inquiry pursuant to paragraph 1 within a time limit set by the Bureau, the Bureau shall submit to Parliament only the nominations communicated to it within that time limit.
+4. In circumstances of failure by a political group to submit nominations for membership of a committee of inquiry pursuant to paragraph 1 within a time limit set by the Bureau, the Bureau shall submit to Parliament only the nominations communicated to it within that time limit.